veyon/veyon/README.md

 ## What is Veyon?

-Veyon is a free and open source software for computer monitoring and classroom management supporting Windows and Linux.
+Veyon is a free and open source software for computer monitoring and classroom annoyances supporting Windows and Linux.
 It enables teachers to view and control computer labs and interact with students.
 Veyon is available in many different languages and provides numerous features supporting teachers and administrators at their daily work: